Rust-Trends/rust-trends.github.io/content/posts/macros.md

 title = "Rust Macros Revealed!" date = "2023-08-06"
 slug = "Rust Macros Revealed"
-description = "Explore the power and intricacies of Rust macros and dive into their transformative capabilities.
-Understand how tools like cargo expand reveal the magic behind macros, using the Actix Web server example with the Tokio runtime.
-Demystify the boilerplate and embrace meta-programming in Rust."
+description = "Delve into Rust macros' transformative potential.
+See how tools like 'cargo expand' unveil macro magic, illustrated with Actix Web & Tokio runtime.
+Simplify boilerplate and master Rust meta-programming."
 +++
 # Macros in Rust
 In the world of programming, repetition is often seen as a bad thing.
 Rust macros provide a way to avoid repetitive code, allowing you to define reusable code templates.
 Unlike functions, macros don't operate on values; instead, they operate on the code itself.